xsf/xmpp-providers-website/content/blog/2025-07-20-rising-tide-lifts-all-boats.md

 This is either due to closed registration, missing information, or both.
 We encourage all providers to offer a provider file to fill the missing information gap.

+Furthermore, with the client Monocles now [three apps have integrated information](/apps/) from the XMPP Providers project.

 ## Why Provider Categories

 The decentralized nature of the XMPP network allows for a wide variety of clients and servers.